Get Low (Lil Jon & the East Side Boyz song): History

 Three different radio edits of "Get Low" have been released.
-One had amended lyrics (i.e. "take that thang to the floor, you skank, you skank"), while the other two bleeped out certain profanities.
+One had amended lyrics (i.e. "take that thang to the floor, you scared, you scared"), while the other two bleeped out certain profanities.
 Of the two bleep censored versions, one version left the word "goddamn" intact while the other censored the word.
+Also, in the chorus (the clean version), the word "skeet" is said six times in the original place of "motherfucker" and the word "goddamn" is shortened to "got".
+The song popularized the word "skeet" in African-American Vernacular English (to ejaculate).

 The Ying Yang Twins used their lines from the song later in their song "Hanh!" from the album Me & My Brother, and in the remix of Pitbull's song "Bojangles".
 In addition, the line "bend over to the front and touch your toes" was reused in Usher's 2004 song "Yeah!", on which Lil Jon and Ludacris provided the rap vocals.

 A version of the song, highly edited due to its subject matter and use of profanity, was featured on the Need for Speed: Underground soundtrack.
 A less-edited version was featured 9 years later on the Kinect game Dance Central 3.
 This song was also a playable track in the video game Def Jam Rapstar.
 The uncensored version appears in the Xbox 360 video game Def Jam: Icon.
 Lil Jon (without the East Side Boyz) appears in the video game as a playable character providing his own voice and likeness.

-This song was also featured in the movies White Chicks, Coach Carter and The Proposal, where Sandra Bullock's character raps it.
+The song was also featured in the movies White Chicks, Coach Carter, Red, White & Royal Blue and The Proposal, where Sandra Bullock's character raps it.
 An abbreviated version of the song appeared in “The Mattress”, a season 3 episode of the scripted comedy series Brooklyn Nine-Nine.
 The song also makes an appearance in “Virtual In-Stanity”, a season 7 episode of the animated comedy series American Dad!, in which Stan Smith can be seen twerking to the song.

+During the song's recording, Lil Jon initially planned to use a hook saying "Let It Go" instead of "Get Low".
+He called it "the wackest chorus I've ever done in my entire career."

+Lil Jon performed a version of the song as a special guest of the Georgia delegation at the 2024 Democratic National Convention, where he changed multiple verses to reference the nominees Kamala Harris and Tim Walz.
+American businessman Mark Zuckerberg collaborated with the singer T-Pain to remake the song that same year, dedicating this new acoustic cover to his wife Priscilla Chan.